manthanChougule/myRootclass/README.md

 # myRootclass

+required to run: install make file and in directory of program open cmd and type "make".

+# to run code you can type:
+# g++ -c main.cpp
+# g++ -c myRootclass.cpp
+# g++ main.o myRootclass.o -o myRootclass
+# to run ./myRootclass

 contains root finding methods like: fixed_point Method, newtonRaphson Method, Bisection Method.
          Input is taken from Input_[Method_name].txt
          for fixed point input file contains initial value, allowed error. (separated by space only)